-For US addresses, the geocode that we return is based on public data that comes from the US Census Bureau and is known as TIGER data.
-The TIGER data we use for US addresses will interpret various data sets to give you street-level accuracy (rather than rooftop accuracy), and will be less expensive than private data.
+Not everyone needs rooftop accuracy for their geocodes or wants to pay the price for that additional precision.
+Accordingly, we also offer ZIP+4 level geocoding based on public data that comes from the US Census Bureau and is known as TIGER data.
+The TIGER data we use for US addresses will interpret various data sets to give you block-level accuracy (rather than rooftop accuracy), and will be less expensive.
 Wikipedia has some excellent examples of how the interpreted results work.

-We have about 38,683,796 unique lat/long coordinates for the US.
+For ZIP+4 level geocoding, we have about 38,683,796 unique lat/long coordinates for the US.
 Within that set, here is a breakdown of the various levels of geocode precision:

 |Zip9||9-digit ZIP precision.
 Usually block-level.||33,361,331||86%|

 |Zip5||5-digit ZIP Code precision.
 Usually city- or facility-level.||41,986||0.1%|

 Why coordinates may be wrong, even in high-quality data

 Even the highest-quality, curated data set may have errors.
 If a property has two structures on it, a modest house and a large barn that have similar rooflines, the barn may get tagged as the principal structure because of its size.

 Further, assigning a precise latitude and longitude doesn't always automatically match up with a physical address.
 The mailbox for a house can be several hundred feet away from the actual house.